 • Tell the client that they have a new advisor.
 They don’t – but they do have a new associate advisor on their team.

 When it comes down to it, bringing on associate advisors can be a mindset shift for you.
 As stated in the beginning, letting go of a client is difficult, but you must remind yourself that they will be better served with the team approach, and you will be free to seek out larger opportunities and manage your growing advisory business.
-Hire and train great people and your firm will continue to grow.
+Listen to our podcast and learn how hiring hiring and training great people will allow for your firm to continue to grow.
 It’s a win-win for everyone!